-The Orange Public School District commits to provide a safe and caring environment where each student is expected to grow and succeed.
+The Orange Public School District commits to providing a safe and caring environment where each student is expected to grow and succeed.
 We pledge to prepare all students with equitable opportunities for college and career readiness, leading to lifelong learning and responsible citizenship in a competitive global community.

-The purpose of the Orange Public Schools Provisional Teacher Induction Protocol is to facilitate growth of novice teachers.
-It is our goal to assist the beginning teachers to reach the highest levels of professional and personal development during their initial years of teaching.
+The purpose of the Orange Public Schools Provisional Teacher Induction protocol is to facilitate the growth of novice teachers.
+Our goal is to assist the beginning teachers in reaching their highest levels of professional and personal development during their initial years of teaching.

-We further strive to identify and meet their needs through a collaborative effort of the provisional teacher, the teacher mentor, the mentor contact and supporting administrators.
+We further strive to identify and meet their needs through a collaborative effort of the provisional teacher, the teacher mentor, the mentor contact, and supporting administrators.